29next/developer-docs/docs/api/campaigns.md

 ### Adding Upsells
-To add an upsell to an existing order, first you should check to see if the order payment method `supports_post_purchase_upsells` available in the `orderRetrieve` response.
+To add an upsell to an existing order, first you should check to see if the order payment method `supports_post_purchase_upsells` is `True` in the `orderRetrieve` response.

 ```javascript title="Retrieve Order Details"
 const refId = 'c5e85eb93fdd42809ec1fdf90cc94597'